SiyuanChen726/NBT-Classifier/README.md

 │   └── ...
 ```

-Finally, use the following script to classify NBT tissue components:
+Finally, use the following script to localise ROIs:
 ```
 python run_bbx.py \
   --WSI /path/to/WSI/directory \